JohnSnowLabs/spark-nlp/docs/en/transformer_entries/MarianTransformer.md

 **Paper Abstract:**

-''We present Marian, an efficient and self-contained Neural Machine Translation framework with an integrated automatic differentiation engine based on dynamic computation graphs.
+*We present Marian, an efficient and self-contained Neural Machine Translation framework with an integrated automatic differentiation engine based on dynamic computation graphs.
 Marian is written entirely in C++.
-We describe the design of the encoder-decoder framework and demonstrate that a research-friendly toolkit can achieve high training and translation speed.''
+We describe the design of the encoder-decoder framework and demonstrate that a research-friendly toolkit can achieve high training and translation speed.*

 **Note:**